dotnet/csharplang/proposals/ref-readonly-parameters.md

 No changes in grammar are necessary.
 Specification will be extended to allow `ref readonly` modifiers for parameters with the same rules as specified for `in` parameters in [their proposal](https://github.com/dotnet/csharplang/blob/c8c1615fcad4ca016a97b7260ad497aad53ebc78/proposals/csharp-7.2/readonly-ref.md), except where explicitly changed in this proposal.

+### Interchangeability with `in`

+Members declared in a single type cannot differ in signature solely by `ref`/`out`/`in`/`ref readonly`.
+For other purposes of signature matching (e.g., hiding or overriding), `ref readonly` can be interchanged with `in` modifier, but that results in a warning at the declaration site [[§7.6](https://github.com/dotnet/csharpstandard/blob/47912d4fdae2bb8c3750e6485bdc6509560ec6bf/standard/basic-concepts.md#76-signatures-and-overloading)].

 ### Metadata encoding
 [metadata]: #metadata-encoding